PavanRangani/docs/docs/prd/tasks/tasks.md

   - Special Rule
     - In edit dialog, we have shown the `Notification Date` after the `Start Date`.
     - But as per the Keith, we have shown the `Notification Date` is first in the view dialog.
 - **`Notes` tab**
-  - If task has no notes available and user opens the `Notes` tab, the Notes tab will open in edit mode by default..
+  - If a task has no note available and the user opens the `Notes` tab of that task, the `Notes` tab will open in edit mode by default.
+  - If the notes are already available and user opens the `Notes` tab, the `Notes` tab will open in view mode.
+    - For that, system shows `Edit Details` action.
+On click, it will open the note in edit mode.
+    - This action is not applicable for the done task.
+  - Shows proper message when no notes are available for the done task.
+Message is `No Notes Available`.
-  -
+- **`Chat` tab**
+  - Not applicable for the  `Recurring Task Trigger`.
+  - See this Requirement //TODO for add link